Topics on topology and superstring theory: Preliminaries

-\end{itemize} \end{Def} Let us consider $\mathbb{R}^{2}$ and a Borel-Moore cycle whose support is a line, e.g the $x$-axes with a suitable triangulation.
-Of course it is not a cycle in ordinary homology, but if we add a point at infinity, i.e. we compactify $\mathbb{R}^{2}$ to $S^{2}$, the line becomes a circle in $S^{2}$, thus a cycle in ordinary homology.
-This is a general fact, actually one can prove that, for $X^{+}$ the one-point compactification of a space $X$, there is a canonical isomorphism $H_{n}^{BM}(X, \mathbb{Z}) \simeq H_{n}((X^{+}, \{\infty\}), \mathbb{Z})$.
-Under suitable hypotesis of regularity (i.e. that $\{\infty\}$ is closed and a deformation retract of one of its neighborhoods, which always happens if $X^{+}$ is a manifold), $H_{n}((X^{+}, \{\infty\}), \mathbb{Z}) \simeq \tilde{H}_{n}(X^{+}, \mathbb{Z})$.
+\end{itemize} \end{Def} Let us consider $\mathbb{R}^{2}$ and a Borel-Moore cycle whose support is a line, e.g.\ the $x$-axes with a suitable triangulation.
+Of course it is not a cycle in ordinary homology, but if we add a point at infinity, i.e.\ we compactify $\mathbb{R}^{2}$ to $S^{2}$, the line becomes a circle in $S^{2}$, thus a cycle in the ordinary homology.
+This is a general fact, actually one can prove that, for $X^{+}$ the one-point compactification of a space $X$, there is a canonical isomorphism $H_{n}^{BM}(X, \mathbb{Z}) \simeq H_{n}(X^{+}, \{\infty\}; \mathbb{Z})$.
+Under suitable hypotheses of regularity (i.e.\ that $\{\infty\}$ is closed and a deformation retract of one of its neighborhoods), $H_{n}(X^{+}, \{\infty\}; \mathbb{Z}) \simeq \tilde{H}_{n}(X^{+}, \mathbb{Z})$.
 Thanks to this isomorphism we can compute more easily the Borel-Moore homology groups.

 \paragraph{}We now see some examples, comparing Borel-Moore homology with the ordinary one.
 For $\mathbb{R}^{n}$: